Director of Specialty/Infusion Operations

 Once a quorum is established at a Board meeting any vote taken requires approval of at least a simple majority of the Board members present unless it is the type of vote that the bylaws requires two thirds (9) of the entire Board to approve.

-The Officers of the Board of Directors shall be Chairman, Vice Chairman, Second Vice Chairman, Treasurer, and Past Chairman of the Board.
+The Officers of the Board of Directors shall be Chair, Vice Chair, Second Vice Chair, Treasurer, and Past Chair of the Board.

 All officers shall serve a one-year term of office and may be re-elected for one additional term in a particular position.